Ask Matt AI

 Each tile covers about 2.6 sq feet and weighs only 4.25 pounds, which simplifies installation.
 Each color of tile uses the same interlocking design on the edges, so installers can mix and match to create patterns.

 Customer Michael of London, Ohio, placed these lightweight tiles into a cargo compartment of an RV.
-At 4.5 mm in thickness, they successfully protect the original subfloors from scratches of dog crates sliding around.
+At 4.5 mm in thickness, they successfully protect the original subfloors from scratches from dog crates sliding around.

 Customer Timothy of Chesterfield, Va., appreciates the ease of cleaning the tiles in a workshop setting.
 They also provide some anti-fatigue properties for people who must stand for long periods of time.